Kradxn/umbra-sec-spectral/content/index.md

     component: "icons.html"
   - title: What we can offer
     subtitle: |-
-      Our PHE stack has various offerings // TODO
+      Using our distrbuted multiparted key derivation algorithm, we can give similar security of key based encryption with just a password!
+Just imagine End to end Encryption without the hassel of key management!
-    section_id: three
+    section_id: two
     background_style: style3
     features:
       - title: Bruteforce Resistant
         text: With help of our guardian network, all passwords secured with our technology are secure from any bruteforce attacks!
-        icon: fa-paper-plane-o
+        icon: fa-gavel
       - title: Futureproof
         text: Through periodic PHE Key Rotation the data of your customers will stay secure indefinitely.
         icon: fa-laptop
       - title: Easy to integrate
-        text: With the help of our client SDK, it is no hassel to ingrated this encryption schema into you application.
+        text: With the help of our client SDK, it is no hassel to ingrate this encryption schema into you application.
         icon: fa-code
       - title: Data-breach resistant
         text: Because our technology makes user data only accesable to the user while he is logged in, all data breaches of data at rest are harmless.
-        icon: fa-headphones
+        icon: fa-exclamation-triangle
       - title: Scalable
         text: Because our Guardian Network is completley serverless implemented and scales automatically, there is no bound the amount of requests you can make.
-        icon: fa-heart-o
+        icon: fa-balance-scale
       - title: Zero-knowledge cryptopgraphy
         text: We never know any information about the data, or password that is used(neither does the server operator).
         icon: fa-flag-o